What the first 90 days of a fractional CTO engagement look like

 In my practice, this looks like a 60-90 minute call where I ask the founder three categories of questions:

-After this conversation, I send a one-page engagement brief that outlines: what we'll focus on, what I'll deliver by day 30/60/90, and how we'll communicate (weekly syncs, Slack, async updates, etc.).
+After this conversation, I send a one-page engagement brief.
+It outlines what we'll focus on, what I'll deliver by day 30/60/90, and how we'll communicate (weekly syncs, Slack, async updates).

 Days 1-30: the diagnostic phase